dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships/many-to-many.md

 ### Direct use of join table

-ALl of the examples above make use of the EF Core many-to-many mapping patterns.
+All of the examples above make use of the EF Core many-to-many mapping patterns.
 However, it is also possible to map a join table to a normal entity type and just use the two one-to-many relationships for all operations.

 For example, these entity types represent the mapping of two normal tables and join table without using any many-to-many relationships: